Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

 \subsubsection{Interferometer-Kerr ansatz}

-The BS-Kerr ansatz was designed to encode the ground state of the attractive BH model with a minimal number of gates and parameters, which is optimal in numerical simulation.
-However, in the experimental realization one wants to have an optimal use of the investigation tools (such as interferometers) and, if possible, to reduce the number of Kerr gates that are difficult to implement.
-Therefore, we considered an (more experimentally-friendly) alternative ansatz composed of layers of one interferometer and one Kerr gate per mode, as depicted in Fig.~\ref{fig:interferometerKerr} for 3 and 4 modes.
+The BS-Kerr ansatz was designed to encode the ground state of the attractive BH model with a minimal number of gates and parameters, which is advantageous for numerical simulations.
+However, in experimental realizations one may want to minimize the number of Kerr layers.
+Therefore, we considered an alternative ansatz composed of layers of one interferometer and one Kerr gate per mode, as depicted in Fig.~\ref{fig:interferometerKerr} for 3 and 4 modes.
 The interferometer is composed of $N_S(N_S - 1)/2$ beam-splitters and $N_S$ rotation gates, making a total of $N_L N_S(N_S + 3)/2$ gates and $N_L N_S(N_S + 1)$ parameters (as one beam-splitter accounts for two parameters).

 At first sight, this ansatz appears less efficient than the BS-Kerr ansatz in terms of number of gates and parameters per layer.
-However, we can expect the additional expressivity brought about by the interferometers to lead to a reduction in the number of layers required to encode the ground state.
-In other words, the interferometer-Kerr ansatz could lead to a reduction in the total number of Kerr gates at the expense of additional beam-splitter and rotation gates.
+However, we can expect the additional expressibility brought about by the complete interferometers to lead to a reduction in the number of layers required to encode the ground state.
+In other words, the interferometer-Kerr ansatz could lead to a reduction in the total number of Kerr gates at the expense of additional beam-splitter and rotation gates, which are however much simpler and cheaper.
 This hypothesis is numerically investigated in Sec.~\ref{subsec:interferometer_res}.

 The complexity of the ansatz can be reduced by getting rid of the rotation gates (physically irrelevant for most applications~\cite{clements2016optimal}) and/or setting the phase angles of all beam-splitters to $\phi=0$ (and keeping only the transmittivity angles) as already done for the BS-Kerr ansatz.